Brenntron/dotfiles/extras/disgorge/disgorge.md

 The hurl script `extras/hurl.rb` will:
 1. Check out source code from our internal github server.
 2. Tar the files into a tar file.
-3. Copy the tar file onto the remote host.
+3. Copy (hurl) the tar file onto the remote host.
 4. Kick off the disgorge process on the remote host.

 ### Disgorge